CDU politicians Merz and Laschet announce their bids to lead Germany's ruling party | DW | 25.02.2020

-Early on Tuesday, state premier of North Rhine Westphalia Armin Laschet formally announced that he will run for leadership of Germany's Christian Democratic Union (CDU) on Tuesday in Berlin, setting himself up for a possible candidacy to become Germany's next chancellor.
+Former leader of the CDU parliamentary group Friedrich Merz on Tuesday announced that he will run for leadership of Germany's Christian Democratic Union (CDU), setting himself up for a possible candidacy to become Germany's next chancellor.

+Earlier that same day, state premier of North Rhine Westphalia Armin Laschet also formally said he would run.

-Speaking in a press conference with German Health Minister Jens Spahn, Laschet said the party currently finds itself "in the biggest crisis in our history."
+Speaking in a press conference with German Health Minister Jens Spahn in Berlin, Laschet said the party currently finds itself "in the biggest crisis in our history."

 Spahn, who had also been considered a possible contender, then said he will not run and will instead serve as Laschet's vice chair.